-There are lots of brilliant reasons for using a freelance copywriter.
-The ones you see most often talk about freelance copywriters having a different perspective on your business and the really obvious one: their writing skills.
+There are lots of brilliant reasons for using an external copywriter rather than doing all of your copywriting in-house.
+The ones you hear most often talk about us having a different perspective on your business and the really obvious one – our writing skills.

 Here are 7 benefits of working with a freelance copywriter you might not have thought of: